Masorr/battleships/README.md

 - Entering 'yes' in 'Play again? (yes/no):' resulted in the same input message being returned, without actually restarting game.
   - Bug was fixed by properly breaking and continuing in correct order inside the while loops.

+- If the user and computer sinks each other's last ship at the same turn (thus ending the game), the game tells that the computer is the winner.
+This shouldn't be the case as it should be a draw.
+  - Bug was easily fixed by placing an if statement at the top of the other winning condition statements: which checks if both the user **and** computer doesn't have any ships left, then 'The game is a draw!'.

 ### Unfixed Bugs

 - There are no known unfixed bugs.